metabrainz/picard/PLUGINS.md

   system that is logical if you are familiar with Picard's code base, this is not transparent to plugin developers.

+- **Plugin configuration conflicts:** Plugins only have access to Picard's global configuration.
+Plugins that need to store their own configuration usually try to avoid conflicts by adding a prefix to the configuration.
+Yet there is no way to remove a specific plugin's configuration.

+- **No localization:** There is no standardized way how plugins can provide localized user interface strings.

 - **Many supported plugin formats:** The old system allowed multiple ways how a plugin can be structured.
 The following formats where supported:
   - A single Python module (`example.py`)